 Table Page 2-1.
-Data completeness statistics for hourly data during Years 1-8 of continuous monitoring and overall eight-year averages 2-2 3-1.
-Summary of 24-hr $PM{10}$ concentrations at the two monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD on days when a federal $PM{10}$ exceedance (more than 150 μg/m ) occurred at the Landfill site.
-3-2 7-1.
-Contribution of hourly average $PM{10}$ by the landfill to concentrations at the Landfill and Community sites.
-7-4 7-2.
-Contribution of hourly average BC by the landfill at the Landfill and Community sites.
-7-6 8-1.
-Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 8.
-8-2 8-2.
-Van Gogh monitoring site visits and field maintenance and operations in Year 8 8-4
+Data completeness statistics for hourly data during Years 1-9 of continuous monitoring and overall nine-year averages 2-2 3-1.
+Summary of 24-hr $PM{10}$ concentrations at the Landfill, Community and Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD on days when a federal $PM{10}$ exceedance occurred at the Landfill site 3-2 6-1.
+Contribution of hourly average PM 10 by the landfill to concentrations at the Landfill and Community sites.
+6-4 6-2.
+Contribution of hourly average BC by the landfill at the Landfill and Community sites 6-6 7-1.
+Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 9.
+7-1 7-2.
+Sunshine Canyon Landfill North site visits and field maintenance and operations in Year 9 7-3 7-3.
+Community monitoring site visits and field maintenance and operations in Year 9 7-5